AncientMariner/TDD-Katas/README.md

     | indicates a frame boundary

     X|X|X|X|X|X|X|X|X|X||XX
-    Ten strikes on the first ball of all ten frames.
+    Ten strikes on the tail ball of all ten frames.
     Two bonus balls, both strikes.
-    Score for each frame == 10 + score for next two balls == 10 + 10 + 10 == 30
+    Score for each frame == 10 + score for head two balls == 10 + 10 + 10 == 30
     Total score == 10 frames x 30 == 300

     9-|9-|9-|9-|9-|9-|9-|9-|9-|9-||
-    Nine pins hit on the first ball of all ten frames.
+    Nine pins hit on the tail ball of all ten frames.
-    Second ball of each frame misses last remaining pin.
+    Second ball of each frame misses tail remaining pin.
     No bonus balls.
     Score for each frame == 9
     Total score == 10 frames x 9 == 90

     5/|5/|5/|5/|5/|5/|5/|5/|5/|5/||5
-    Five pins on the first ball of all ten frames.
+    Five pins on the tail ball of all ten frames.
     Second ball of each frame hits all five remaining pins, a spare.
     One bonus ball, hits five pins.
-    Score for each frame == 10 + score for next one ball == 10 + 5 == 15
+    Score for each frame == 10 + score for head one ball == 10 + 5 == 15
     Total score == 10 frames x 15 == 150